ourresearch/openalex-docs/how-to-use-the-api/get-lists-of-entities/search-entities.md

   [`https://api.openalex.org/authors?filter=display_name.search:einstein`](https://api.openalex.org/authors?filter=display\_name.search:einstein)
 * Get works with "cubist" in the title:\
   [`https://api.openalex.org/works?filter=title.search:cubist`](https://api.openalex.org/works?filter=title.search:cubist)

-You can read more about which filters support the `.search` suffix on the [Filter entity lists](./filter-entity-lists.md) page.

 Additionally, the filter `default.search` is available on all entities; this works the same as the [`search` parameter](#the-search-parameter).